gjheij/fmriproc/doc/source/generated_modules.rst

     spinoza_averagesanatomies

     This script takes the MP2RAGE and MEMP2RAGE-derived T1-weighted images to calculate the average.
-This re- sults in an image that takes advantage of the better WM/GM contrast of the MP2RAGE and the QSM-properties of the MEMP2RAGE sequence.
-This will only happen if you have two elements in the ACQ variable of the setup script and if the DATA-variable is set to "AVERAGE"
+    This results in an image that takes advantage of the better WM/GM contrast of the MP2RAGE and the QSM-properties of the MEMP2RAGE sequence.
+This will only happen if you have two elements in the
+    \$ACQ variable of the \$CONFIG_FILE and if the DATA-variable is set to "AVERAGE".

     Usage:
       spinoza_averagesanatomies [arguments] [options] <anat folder> <output folder>